901D3/PBIN-Packer/README.md

 Read builgpbin.py for more info on how it works(especially patching process)

 # Unpacking
-Since this tool only comes with packing and no unpack, you have to use WinRAR or 7z(WinRAR works better than 7z on Classic Offensive's code.pbin)
+Since this tool only comes with packing and no unpacking, you have to use WinRAR or 7z(WinRAR works better than 7z on Classic Offensive's code.pbin)